loriab/qcdb/docs/source/canopy.rst

    in PSIPATH.

 .. note:: there are further PATH issues dealing with ipython notebook.
    Particularly, dftd3 cant write to scratch which can be fixed by adding the home dir to the code.  matplotlib routines also give problems unsolved for now.
+These may have been solved with 'saveas' argument to mpl functions- haven't rechecked.